Can you get honey from killer or Africanized bees? And why would you want to?

-The words “killer bees” brings fear to the hearts of many.
+The words "killer bees" brings fear to the hearts of many.
 We see them in movies and TV shows all over some poor innocent victim.
-One picture we may not have in our head is them doing what we love most about bees – the honey they make (really should also be all the food that is possible due to them pollinating it but that’s another story)
+One picture we may not have in our head is them doing what we love most about bees - the honey they make.

 Once Again Killer Bee Honey

-A company called Once Again sells a honey made by killer bees, as part of their Dawes Hill line.
-This honey is organic, raw, and fair trade certified.
+The first Killer Bee Honey I tried is produced for Once Again.
+This honey is part of their Dawes Hill line.
+Once Again Killer Bee honey is organic, raw, and fair trade certified.
 It is collected by beekeepers in the Amazon.
-It is a rich tasting, dark colored honey.
-It is a great honey for the honey lover and something to start a conversation around the dinner table, so a great choice for your next dinner party.
+The honey is dar in color and has a rich taste.
+A wonderful honey for the honey lover and something to start a conversation around the dinner table - hey your eating KILLER BEE honey!

 Frequently Asked Questions